rootdraws/district0x-Grant-Farms/README.md

 <a href="SaschaBailey">Sascha Bailey</a> is offering Liquidty Provider Rewards each month for the next ~ 2 years to combat these issues.
 This is an opportunity for investors to contribute to the <a href="https://info.uniswap.org/pair/0xa14c40b83885e1f8d516e0e43a7361f31eca6854">Uniswap BAEPAY - ETH Pool.</a>

-In return for providing this Liquidity, <a href="https://twitter.com/baepaychan">@BaepayChan</a> Distributes a percentage of 20,000 $BAEPAY each Week <a href="https://blockchainartex.medium.com/baepay-the-first-real-reward-token-b23b10c96965" (until approximately January 2022.)</a> -- as well as a bit of ETH each month if you are one of the top 15 Liquidity Providers.

-[At the time of writing this, I am a top 15 Liquidity Provider, and I have only provided ~.5 ETH worth of Liquidity for my $BAEPAY Grant Farm.]

-This means that while the project is committed in itself, the $BAEPAY financial structure could use strengthening - and DeFi Community Gardens can help.

-<h3>Solution:</h3>
+In return for providing this Liquidity, Sascha's Avatar, <a href="https://twitter.com/baepaychan">@baepaychan</a>, distributes:
+* 20,000 $BAEPAY each week, proportionately to all $BAEPAY Pools, and then proportionately to the Liquidity Providers in the Pool.
+* A little bit of ETH Each Month to the top 15 Slots in the Liquidity Provider Holder Hierarchy.
+* The Occasional Rare NFT.

+A "Community Garden Plot" is simply a separate wallet with its own keys that has made a contribution to the BAEPAY - ETH liquidity pool, such that the "Harvest" from this contribution consists of as many LP Rewards as possible from that garden.
+At the time of my writing this, I have created a <a href="https://etherscan.io/address/0xE476C37a862c6603D3179Aa8b10114590Dc1fcfe">$BAEPAY Grant Farm</a> which qualifies for all three of those rewards.

+This means that the assets that I am able to use for my $BAEPAY Community Challenges [The Harvest], is <b>a weekly deposit of $BAEPAY, a monthly $ETH Deposit,</b> and <b>some NFTs.</b>

+<h3>Scaling this Solution:</h3>
 DeFi Community Gardens, is a District0x themed community support project, which aims to support projects by training artists to become Community Gardeners, offering support to their own plots of "Grant Farms".

 A <b>Grant Farm</b> is a purposeful contribution toward a project's Liquidity Pool, designed to leverage liquidity provider rewards as grant funds for community challenges.